Last updated on September 21st, 2023 at 12:38 pm

 The heart of the swarm

-The half of the colony that leaves the old nest is called the ‘Prime Swarm’.
+*Interesting note – The bees that leave the old nest are called the ‘Prime Swarm’.

-Locating the new nest
+Finding the new nest

 When these criteria are met or partially met, the scout bee will return to the swarm to report her findings.